The Ultimate Eco-Friendly Christmas Gift Guide

 Instead of Amazon, try Bookshop.org, which brings together books from independent bookshops across the UK, and pays into a fund which gets given out each month.

-They may not really know what’s going on, but dressing your pet up in a Christmas outfit and giving them some bribes (food) is great fun for Christmas Day.
+They may not really know what’s going on, but dressing your pet up in a christmas outfit and giving them some bribes (treats and food) is great fun for Christmas Day.

 Check out these sustainable pet food brands: